tresinformal/drakkar/README.md

 ## I am a medior developer, what should I do?

-A medior developer writes tests and creates Issues for juniors and themselves.
+A medior developer

+ * writes tests and creates Issues for juniors and themselves
+ * does code reviews
-They work on more complex issues, such as improving the architecture of the code or improving the continuous integration tools (whatever those are :-)) They see the bigger picture of the code and the team.
+ * works on more complex issues, such as improving the architecture of the code or improving the continuous integration tools (whatever those are :-))
+ * see the bigger picture of the code and the team.

 You know what to do :+1: